brentquackenbush/notes-on-system-design/currency_exchange/README.md

 ### Supercharging Our System with Apache Kafka

-Hello Team!
 Let’s explore how Apache Kafka, our data handling powerhouse, is driving efficiency in our currency exchange platform.

 #### Kafka: The Heartbeat of Our Messaging System